 “There is a certain inertia that sweeps a seriously ill patient through the medical system,” said Dr. Putnam.
 “This momentum is often driven by well-intended curative motivations but without enough consideration to the patient’s comfort and values.
 Palliative medicine hits the ‘pause button,’ in order to allow the patient to fully consider treatment options and restores them to the center of the decision process.”

 Palliative care in Chautauqua County is improving the quality of healthcare, improving the health of our population and reducing the per capita cost of healthcare.
-If you or a loved one might benefit from palliative care, call our intake department at 338-0033 and speak to Lynn Austin, LPN, Palliative Care Coordinator.
+If you or a loved one might benefit from palliative care, call our intake department at 338-0033 or send us a message using the form below.